By Dr. Claire Klieger

 1) Volunteer for any work that needs doing, no matter how menial or uninteresting.
 Let’s face it, every internship may include some less than glamorous tasks, but the attitude you take towards completing these matters.
 Whether it’s making copies, picking up mail or (as in the case of one intern at the Eagles), counting the number of toilets in your facility, your willingness to say, “Sure, I can do that!” will be noticed and appreciated.

-2) Drink the cool aide.
+2) Make an effort to fit in.
 Fitting into any work environment depends upon understanding the culture.
 Pay attention to those around you.
 What is the dress code?
 Do people go out for lunch or eat at their desks?
 Do most people stay and work after hours or is everyone out the door at five?
 Also, take part in social activities provided by your organization to show that you are a team player and enthusiastic about your work.
 These kinds of events are also great networking opportunities.

 3) Go the extra mile.
 It is important to make the very best of any internship situation.
 If you do not have enough work of your own to do, look around to figure out who could use help; then offer it.
 You never know who is going to be grateful for your offer to crunch some numbers, design a flyer, summarize a set of articles, or run an experiment, etc. If you identify a need, you could gently offer an idea (and volunteer to see it through) that might be useful.